-If you think that composing "isn’t for you," we’ve got some news.
+If you think that composting "isn’t for you," we’ve got some news.
 Composting is absolutely for you if: you care about the planet, you want to make an environmental impact, or you want to make more environmentally conscious choices in your daily life.
 Composting is for you even if you’ve never composted before, even if you live in an apartment, and even if you have no idea where to start.
 At Only, composting is a natural part of our daily routines.
 Let’s break it down together.

 What is composting?